vacu9708/Algorithm/Path finding algorithm/Dijkstra's algorithm/README.md

 >In the other methods, linear search is performed to find min vertex, which takes **O(n^2)**.<br>
 >Instead, priority queue can be used to reduce the time taken for linear search to **O(logn)**

-### Code to skip old paths that are in the priority queue
+### Code to skip already shortest paths that are in the priority queue
 ~~~c++
 if (already_shortest[current_vertex] == true) // If the path is already the shortest path, continue
 	continue;